 When conditions are right, such as no waves and backlighting, "Akita's Uyuni Salt Flats" can be seen at Unosaki Coast ©Tabi Tohoku

-Although Unosaki is a coast, it is not a sandy beach. a "wave-cut platform" , and at low tide, flat rocks appear above sea level, allowing you to walk out to sea (but be careful of the tide times).
+Although Unosaki is a coastline, it's not a sandy beach.a "wave-cut platform", and at low tide, flat rocky areas appear above the sea, allowing you to walk out into the ocean (be sure to check the tide times).

 The rocks sink into the sea, and on clear, calm days the surrounding scenery is reflected on the water's surface, creating a chance to take beautiful photos and videos that resemble those of the Uyuni Salt Flats in Bolivia, South America.
 This photogenic spot is extremely popular and often appears on social media